LKessell/book-catalogue/README.md

 - Clone the repo onto your machine and run `cd book-catalogue`
 - Run `npm install` to install dependencies
-- Run `npm dev` to view in your browser
+- Run `npm run dev` to view in your browser

 ## Future Additions